Intake

 Data Center Cooling RFQ

 Cooling RFQs stall when the team cannot see the project context, response owner, missing inputs, proposal status, and next buyer action.
-This page shows the Revenue System path we inspect before recommending a build.
+This page shows the AI System path we inspect before recommending a build.

 Direct answer